Modulation of metastable ensemble dynamics explains the inverted-U relationship between tone discriminability and arousal in auditory cortex: Discussion

-In auditory cortex, some analyses have suggested the presence of attractor-like assembly dynamics and metastable activity patterns.
-In particular, \textcite{bathellier2012discrete} found that evoked firing patterns in A1 populations were organized into a small number of discrete ``response modes", where each mode was a subgroup of cells co-activated by certain stimuli.
-Transitions between different response modes were abrupt, indicative of attractor-like dynamics, and different local populations contained modes that were activated by distinct sets of sounds.
-In this way, a given sound could be represented by a specific activation pattern of multiple local ``response modes" \cite{harris2012cell}, akin to the encoding of stimuli via a particular cluster activation pattern in our circuit model.
-Other studies in auditory cortex have observed transient, subsecond ``packets" of elevated population activity that occur sporadically during spontaneous periods and that constrain stimulus responses \cite{luczak2009spontaneous,luczak2013gating}, as well as evidence of locally-clustered activity in more superficial layers \cite{sakata2009laminar}.
-These empirical findings are broadly reminiscent of the metastable activity underlying our model, but more spatially-distributed recordings and targeted perturbation studies are necessary to directly test for the presence of these dynamics in A1.
+Metastable attractor dynamics are a key feature of the clustered network \cite{deco2012neural,litwin2012slow, mazzucato2019expectation,mazzucato2015dynamics,wyrick2021state}, and some analyses have suggested activity patterns reminiscent of those in the model.
+In particular, \textcite{bathellier2012discrete} found that evoked activity patterns in ACtx populations were organized into a small set of discrete ``response modes", and that transitions between modes were abrupt, indicative of attractor-like dynamics.
+Their study also suggested that sounds are represented by the combined activation pattern of several response modes spread across ACtx \cite{harris2012cell}, somewhat akin to the encoding of stimuli via global cluster activation patterns in our circuit model.
+Other studies in ACtx have observed transient ``packets" of elevated spiking activity that occur sporadically during spontaneous periods and that constrain stimulus responses \cite{luczak2009spontaneous,luczak2013gating}, as well as evidence of locally-clustered activity in superficial layers \cite{sakata2009laminar}.
+Although these findings are suggestive of the activity patterns in our network model, more spatially-distributed recordings and targeted perturbation studies are necessary to directly test for the presence of metastable cluster dynamics in ACtx.